2 min read

 With the increasing benefits of cloud-based data warehouses, there has been a surge in the number of customers migrating from their traditional on-premises data warehouses to the cloud.
 Microsoft Azure SQL Data Warehouse (SQL DW) offers the best price to performance when compared to its cloud-based data warehouse competitors.
-Teradata is a relational database management system and is one of the legacy on-premises systems that customers are looking to migrate from.
+You can either migrate Teradata stacks to Azure via Azure Marketplace and with Intellicloud on Azure or migrate to Azure Datawarehouse.

 The Teradata to SQL DW migrations involve multiple steps.
 These steps include analyzing the existing workload, generating the relevant schema models, and performing the ETL operation.
 The intent of this discussed whitepaper is to provide guidance for these aforesaid migrations with emphasis on the migration workflow, the architecture, technical design considerations, and best practices.